Akansha1409/code-reviewer/README.md

 ## ✨ Features
 - ⚡ **AI-Powered Code Review** – Get instant feedback on your code quality.
 - 🛠️ **Backend with Express.js** – Handles requests & integrates with AI APIs.
 - 🎨 **Modern UI with React + TailwindCSS** – Clean, responsive, and attractive interface.
-- 🔗 **Browser Extension Support** – Review code directly from your IDE/browser.
-- 📧 **Email AI Reply** – Smart AI-generated responses for professional communication.
 - ☁️ **Deployed on Vercel & Render** – Easy and fast deployment.

 ---